Carolyn Gage

 Back in Bertha’s hometown, however, the reception was decidedly different.
 In 1881, she wrote this in a letter to a fellow artist back in Paris: “My studies, and Jeanna’s portrait simply have no luck here, they look at them dumbfounded, and there is no one that comprehends one whit of my painting.”
 A year later, she wrote, “I despise the Danes with their philistinism, which pervades all their manners and tastes.
 Would you believe they found Jeanna’s portrait to be “flighty and wild”, this means to say as much as in Swedish “rusket” [unruly] and for the sole reason that she is not sitting neatly combed in a chair with her hands tidily in her lap, as in all their other portraits.”

 I’m not sure that Bertha’s assessment of these Danish critiques is accurate.
 I remember when I was first coming out, I had a crush on a lesbian actor who identified as butch.
 Intrigued, I asked her, “What is ‘butch’?”
-She answered me with bitterness: “Nobody can tell you, but everybody knows it when they see it.”
+She answered me with immense sadness: “Nobody can tell you, but everybody knows it when they see it.”
 I have never forgotten that, and I believe that the good people of Copenhagen, standing in front of The Artist Jeanna Bauck, knew exactly what they were seeing.
 And, unfortunately, their judgement fell more heavily on Jeanna than on the woman who painted her.
 The portrait was controversial enough outside of Paris to raise questions about Jeanna’s professionalism.

 Picture